Bumblebee (film): Humans

-In addition, Nick Pilla plays Sector 7 agent Seymour Simmons, a younger version of whom was portrayed by John Turturro in previous Transformers films.
+In addition, Nick Pilla plays Sector 7 agent Seymour Simmons, an older version of whom was portrayed by John Turturro in previous Transformers films.
 Fred Dryer plays Sheriff Lock, a sheriff who enters into a high-speed chase with Charlie, Memo, and Bumblebee, while Edwin Hodge plays Danny Bell, an agent of Sector 7.
 Tim Martin Gleason appears in flashback sequences as Charlie's deceased father.
 Rachel Crow and Abby Quinn appear in deleted scenes as Charlie's friends Liz and Brenda respectively.